near/docs/docs/3.tutorials/examples/coin-flip.md

 Integration tests are generally written in JavaScript.
 They automatically deploy a new contract and execute methods on it.
 In this way, integration tests simulate interactions from users in a realistic scenario.
-You will find the integration tests for the `counter` in `tests/integration-tests`.
+You will find the integration tests for the `coin-flip` in `tests/integration-tests`.

 <CodeTabs>